-- Reference Number: HEY-606/2014
+- Reference Number: HEY-606/2021

 - Departments: Cardiology

-Use the headphones button (bottom left) and then select the globe to change the language of the page.
+You can translate this page by using the headphones button (bottom left) and then select the globe to change the language of the page.
 Need some help choosing a language?
-Please refer to the Browsealoud Supported Voices and Languages resource.
+Please refer to Browsealoud Supported Voices and Languages.

-This leaflet has been produced to give you general information.
-Most of your questions should be answered by this leaflet.
-It is not intended to replace the discussion between you and the healthcare team, but may act as a starting point for discussion.
-If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team.
+This advice sheet has been produced to give you information about your pacemaker implantation procedure.
+It is not meant to replace discussion between you and the healthcare team.
+If after reading it, you require further explanation please discuss this with a member of the healthcare team.

 Keep the wound clean and dry and look for signs of swelling, redness or discharge.
-If you notice any of these or have excessive pain at the wound site you should contact your GP.
+If you notice any of these or have excessive pain at the wound site you should contact your doctor.

 The wound is normally closed with dissolvable stitches or glue, which do not need to be removed.
 You will be informed by your nurse there are any stitches to be removed.